All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Signs and symptoms of a hip fracture include:

-- Severe pain in your hip or groin
+Severe pain in your hip or groin

 Inability to put weight on your leg on the side of your injured hip

-- Stiffness, bruising and swelling in and around your hip area
+Bruising and swelling in and around your hip area

 Shorter leg on the side of your injured hip

-- Turning outward of your leg on the side of your injured hip
+Outward turning of your leg on the side of your injured hip

 A severe impact — in a car crash, for example — can cause hip fractures in people of all ages.
 In older adults, a hip fracture is most often a result of a fall from a standing height.
 In people with very weak bones, a hip fracture can occur simply by standing on the leg and twisting.